Myastr0/mk-notes/docs/docs/advanced-guides/cli-commands.md

 This command will:

-1. Remove all existing content from the destination Notion page
+1. Remove ALL existing content from the destination Notion page (including any custom blocks and content not created by mk-notes)
 2. Read all markdown files in the `./my-docs` directory
 3. Create a matching page hierarchy in Notion
 4. Convert and sync the content to your specified Notion page